AlgyJr/ios_guides/Interface-Builder.md

 ## Overview

 Interface Builder (IB) is a WYSIWYG editor for building user interfaces.
 You add GUI components-- such as button, labels, and images-- through a drag-and-drop interface.
 You then "wire" these controls to your view controller's source code.
-For instance, you can drag a button into your UI, and control-drag it into your source code, to trigger a `didTapButton` method.
-You load these files at runtime to restore the designs you created.
+The editor creates a file you can load at runtime to recreate the GUI you've designed.

 IB is immensely useful when working with [[autolayout|Autolayout]].
 It can immediately validate layouts, and warn you if a view has ambiguous constraints.
 This avoids some trial-and-error when working programatically.